marcelklehr/changesets/README.md

 This way we effectively exclude the given changes from all following changesets.

 # More information
-Anyone interested may want to start with [Wikipedia's entry on Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) and a compehensive list of [Frequently asked questions concerning OT](http://www3.ntu.edu.sg/home/czsun/projects/otfaq) (quite extensive!).
+Anyone interested in OT may want to start with [Wikipedia's entry on Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) and a comprehensive [FAQ concerning OT](http://www3.ntu.edu.sg/home/czsun/projects/otfaq), I particularly recommend reading the latter.

+# Under the hood
-If anyone is interested, under the hood *changesets* makes use of Neil Frasers amazing [*diff-match-patch* library](https://code.google.com/p/google-diff-match-patch/) for generating the diff between two texts.
+*Changesets* makes use of Neil Fraser's [*diff-match-patch* library](https://code.google.com/p/google-diff-match-patch/) for generating the diff between two texts -- an amazing library!

+A Changeset, in the context of this lib, is defined as a group of context-equivalent operations.
+This means, they can be applied in any possible order as long as they're transformed against the previous ones to match the current document state.
+When you call Changeset#apply(), the method first transforms all contained operations on top of each other in a certain order, and then applies them all in sequence on the passed document.

 # Todo
-* make Changeset#substract() more sane
 * What happens, if you apply the same CS multiple times, with or without transforming it?
 * Perhaps add text length diff to `Operation`s in order to be able validate them
 * Add a `pack()`/`unpack()`method to changesets
+* Simplify anyundo (large numbers of changesets have to be transformed against each other and an undo changseset)

 # License
 MIT